Exploring Play & Creativity in Pre-schoolers Use of Tablet Apps

-This was a project that I was a Co-Investigator for when I was previously employed by the University of Sheffield.
-The project was a collaboration between the Universities of Sheffield and Edinburgh, the BBC children’s television channel CBeebies, children’s television production company Foundling Bird, development studio and consultancy company Dubit and Monteney Primary School, Sheffield.
+I was a Co-Investigator for this project whilst previously employed by the University of Sheffield.
+The study was a collaboration between the Universities of Sheffield and Edinburgh, the BBC children’s television channel CBeebies, children’s television production company Foundling Bird, development studio and consultancy company Dubit and Monteney Primary School, Sheffield.

 The aims of the study were to examine pre-school children’s use of apps on tablets and identify how far apps for pre-school children (aged 0-5), including apps that incorporate augmented reality, promote play and creativity.